Click here for a key to the symbols used. An explanation of acronyms may be found at the bottom of the page.

 completion.
 The Ojai Freeway was slated to be a realignment of US 399/LRN 138 off of Main Street and Ventura Avenue in the City of the

 Ventura.
-By 1957, the first 4.1 miles of the Ojai Freeway opened as a
+In 1956, the first 4.1 miles of the Ojai Freeway opened as a

 realignment of US 399/LRN 138.
 The first segment of the Ojai Freeway